By Lindenberg Junior | Translation: Gisele Sweeney

 If you want to invest in real estate you must always be searching for motivated sellers.
 Remember that if a seller is not motivated, you probably will not find a good deal.
 Whether you plan to buy and hold property, lease it, fix it up and sell it, or just be paid to find good deals for others, you must find good undervalued property.
 Without a good deal you cannot make money in real estate in short-term.
 Finding and purchasing undervalued properties and turning them into instant or long-term profits is the key to make money and be successful in real estate.

-* Special thanks to Magnolia Wash, Gisele Sweeney, Paulo Garcia, Celma Bejamim, Anthony Nunez and Mr. Cordoba for contributing with valuable information for this article.
+* Special thanks to Magnolia Wash, Gisele Sweeney, Paulo Garcia, Vladimir Bellemo and Anthony Nunez for contributing with this article.